BryMad/yalle/README.md

 node src/yalle.js <filename> <outputType>
 ```

-"outputType" indicates what you want to print as output:
+"outputType" tells the robot in your computer how you want it to print your output.
+The options are:

 <table>
 <tr><th>Option</th><th>Description</th></tr>